wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 expo start
 ```

-After a little while, a web browser should open.
+After a little while, a web browser opens.
 On the left-hand side, there are multiple options to run the application through, whether on your mobile device, iOS simulator or Android simulator.
 Choose the option that suits you, and when the application boots up, the Login Screen will be the first screen you see.

 The fixtured user's credentials in the database are: